 Abstract

-Assessment of bleeding upon probing is an integral part of a periodontal examination.
-Recent investigations have indicated that bleeding reflects histological, clinical and bacteriological alterations associated with periodontal disease.
-Furthermore, clinical and histologic data suggest that bleeding is an earlier sign of gingivitis than visual signs of inflammation (redness and swelling).
-The current literature referring to the role of bleeding upon probing in the diagnosis of periodontal disease is reviewed, and its limitations as a clinical parameter are discussed.
+Assessment of bleeding upon probing is an integral part of a periodontal examination [in humans].
+Recent investigations indicated that bleeding reflects histological, clinical and bacteriological alterations associated with periodontal disease.
+Clinical and histologic data suggest that bleeding is an earlier sign of gingivitis than visual signs of inflammation (redness and swelling).
+Current literature referring to the role of bleeding upon probing in the diagnosis of periodontal disease is reviewed; its limitations as a clinical parameter are discussed.